railwayapp/docs/src/docs/reference/plans.md

 Credits cannot be bought with:

 - PayPal - neither PayPal balance nor linked cards on PayPal
-- Cryptocurrencies - we only support fiat currencies
+- Cryptocurrencies - we only support flat currencies

 ## Fair Use